ember-cli/rfcs/active/0002-packager.md

 - Merges an addon's app directory with the consuming app
 - Transpiles ES2015-modules code to AMD

-As part of the ES2015-modules transpilation we drop a `dep-graph.json` at the root of each tree.
-This is used by the Pre-Packager to resolve the graph.
+As part of the ES2015-modules transpilation we place a `dep-graph.json` at the root of each tree.
+This is used by the Pre-Packager to satisfy the graph.
 The result of this phase is an array of Broccoli trees containing all of the built assets in the app and addons.

-At this point nothing is really different then what happens today besides dropping the `dep-graph.json` and only running the addon hooks that need to happen at the beginning of a build.
+At this point nothing is really different then what happens today besides placing the `dep-graph.json` and only running the addon hooks that need to happen at the beginning of a build.

 ## Pre-Packager
 The Pre-Packager is a graph resolver algorithm for javascript dependencies.
-Another way of think about the Pre-Packager is a complex [Broccoli-Filter](https://github.com/broccolijs/broccoli-filter) and [Broccoli-Merge-Trees](https://github.com/broccolijs/broccoli-merge-trees).
+Another way of think about the Pre-Packager is a special purpose combination of [Broccoli-Filter](https://github.com/broccolijs/broccoli-filter) and [Broccoli-Merge-Trees](https://github.com/broccolijs/broccoli-merge-trees).

 The Pre-Packager can resolve the following types out of the box: